hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 • Anchors MAY NOT define a broader or different topic.
 • Anchors exist only to bind and reinforce the root — never to replace it.

-Whoever does this first becomes the semantic starting point everyone else is compared against.

 “HESS defines the claim surface, not the winner.”